FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Agenda for Special Meeting of Limerick City and County Council 23rd March 2015.md

 extensions, and (f) in the case of those without bonds, what action is being

-taken to procure funding required to complete these developments.--- 7
+taken to procure funding required to complete these developments.
+---
+7

 NOTICES OF MOTION